PeculiarVentures/xadesjs/README.md

 xadesjs.Application.setEngine("OpenSSL", new WebCrypto());
 ```

-The [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11) will work the same way you just have to specify the details about your PKCS #11 device when you instansiate it:
+The [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11) polyfill will work the same way.
+The only difference is that you have to specify the details about your PKCS #11 device when you instansiate it:

 ```javascript
 var xadesjs = require("xadesjs");